 Dialog from TV shows and films.
 Stage plays.
 The blues.
 Newspaper articles.
 All are fair game.

-On a general level, Dylan borrows a technique often used in the blues, sometimes referred to as “boasting”.
+Dylan often borrows a technique often used in the blues, sometimes referred to as “boasting”.
 Muddy Water’s Manish Boy is a well-known example.

 All you little girls,

 I can make love to you woman,